3 Different Ways How to Cut a Circle in Wood (Explained!)

 My Experience

-All these circle cutting jigs are very useful and so much necessary in the workshop.
+All these circle-cutting jigs are very useful and so much necessary in the workshop.
 Soon enough, you will encounter a project where you will need one.

 The first circle jig I built was for a jigsaw.
 However, this is not my preferred way of cutting circles.
 Ending up with a perfect circle might be a challenge.
 You need the right blade (both for curved cuts and the type of material), and preferably a jigsaw with a blade roller.
 Cutting a circle with a jigsaw often ends with skewed edges.
 The way I use this circle is to cut rough circles and then finish them on another jig.